 - gloves (or be prepared to scrub sap off your hands later)

 You can make a wreath form (the wreath base) out of lots of different things.
 You could use a purchased grapevine or straw wreath–in fact, these are a little easier to work with than a wire wreath in some ways because they’re solid.
-But typically, to make a wreath like this you would use a wire wreath form, which you can purchase for about $5 at most craft supply stores.
+But typically, to make a wreath like this you would use a wire wreath form for about $5 at most craft supply stores.

 Preparing your greenery

 If you have evergreen trees, euonymous, holly or other suitable material growing in your garden you have all the makings of a wreath!
 Or you can buy cut greenery from your local garden centre or most places that sell fresh Christmas trees.
 My favourite wreaths use a mixture of different types of greenery, but they always include cedar (it makes for a fluffy, full looking end product, and is very nice to work with–no prickly bits and it bends).